Pawamoy/keycut-data/README.md

 - [ ] Do shortcuts requiring for several non-control keys to be entered together exist?
 Something like `k+e`?
 Never saw one like that.

+## License
+Copyright (c) 2015 Timothée Mazzucotelli

+This Source Code is subject to the terms of the Mozilla Public License, v.
+2.0.
+See the LICENSE file for more details.